sjanzou/pecos/documentation/timeseries.rst

     >>> pm.df #doctest:+SKIP

 Multiple DataFrames can be added to the PerformanceMonitoring object.
-DataFrames are merged using Pandas 'combine_first' method.
-The second DataFrame does not override the first if they share indexes and columns.
+New data overrides existing data if DataFrames share indexes and columns.
 Missing indexes and columns are filled with NaN.
 An example is shown below.

 .. doctest::